tethysplatform/tethys/docs/tutorials/thredds/thredds_primer.rst

 **Last Updated:** December 2019

-In this tutorial we will get a brief overview of THREDDS using the Docker container that is included with Tethys Platform:
+In this tutorial you will discover a brief overview of THREDDS using the Docker container that is included with Tethys Platform:

 * Tethys Docker Containers
 * THREDDS